jonlpersson/ed-latimore/site/_posts/2022-01-12-gorilla-mind-smooth-review.md

 ![Coffee lovers](/assets/images/posts/coffee-so-black.jpeg "I drink a lot of coffee, so might be a bit of resistance"){: width="500" height="503"}

 Gorilla Mind Smooth is more low-key.
 Where Gorilla Mind Rush was like turning on turbo boosts of your neuroprocessing ability, Gorilla Mind Smooth is like simply using a higher grade of better burning, more efficient fuel.
 I almost hesitate to put Gorilla Mind Smooth into the category of nootropic.
-Rather, it's a lot closer to a cognitive wellness supplement.&nbsp;
+Rather, it's a lot closer to a cognitive wellness supplement.

 It’s the best stim-free nootropic I’ve used.
 It has been a gamechanger for when I shift my work to later in the day but don’t want to pull an all-nighter due to the caffeine.